20 Ways to Navigate College as a Single Parent

 Another FAFSA-federal grant the parent students can avail of is the Federal Supplemental Educational Opportunity Grant (FSEOG), which grants financially challenged students a maximum of $4,000 per academic year.

-The Federal Work-Study program, or FWS, is also a viable pathway for financial aid, still under the FAFSA umbrella.
+The Federal Work-Study Program, or FWS, is also a viable pathway for financial aid, still under the FAFSA umbrella.
 But the caveat here is students need to check if their school participates in this program, especially if the FWS program applies to students enrolled in an online program.

 Other government programs help reduce your tuition and overall household costs and help you tie up with a child caregiver while you are in class.
-Each state has a Head Start Program, a daycare, and early childhood instructive center rolled into one.
+Each state has a Head Start Program, a daycare, and an early childhood instructive center rolled into one.
 This program is especially geared towards financially challenged families, including single-parent families.

 There are also tax programs that help reduce the taxes owed by as much as $1000 per child under the age of 17, which is the schema for the Child Tax Credit program.
 Another similar example is the Child and Dependent Care Credit program.